CyberFlameGO/svnpython/Doc/extending/newtypes.rst

    less careful about decrementing their reference counts, however, we accept instances of string subclasses.
-Even though deallocating normal strings won't call back into our objects, we can't guarantee that deallocating an instance of a string subclass won't call back into our objects.
+Even though deallocating normal strings won't call back into our objects, we can't guarantee that deallocating an instance of a string subclass won't. call back into out objects.

 .. [#] Even in the third version, we aren't guaranteed to avoid cycles.
 Instances of string subclasses are allowed and string subclasses could allow cycles even if